solislemuslab/lab-dynamics/lab-guidelines.md

 # What you can expect from me:
-- I will work tirelessly for the good of the lab group; the success of every member of our group is my top priority.
+- **I will work tirelessly for the good of the lab group**; the success of every member of our group is my top priority.
 I will be transparent about the lab’s financial situation and honest about the amount of further funding that I can provide.
 - I will be available for regular meetings and informal conversations.
 At our scheduled one-on-one meetings (ideally every week) we will address questions or concerns that you have.
 Our regular meetings can be more productive if you prepare a short summary of what you want to address and send it to me the day before so that I have time to look at it and prepare.
 If you need to miss a meeting, it is your responsibility to reschedule; I will show you the same courtesy.
 Slack is the best way to communicate with me, but emails are also ok.
 I do not always respond on weekends as I spent this time with my family.
 If my office door is open, feel free to stop by.
 - I will involve you in the process of writing grant proposals, from the original ideas through submission.
 The goal of this is to help expose you to this important aspect of science and help you contribute to my efforts to fund your work and the lab in general.
 - I will discuss authorship policies regarding papers with you.
 I will acknowledge your scientific contributions to the work in my laboratory, and I will work with you to help you publish your work in a timely manner.
-- You can count on me to do my very best to promote you as a scientist and your work.
+- **You can count on me to do my very best to promote you as a scientist and your work**.
 I will help you in your professional development and in your efforts to communicate your work.
 I will work very hard to adequately fund our laboratory and to disseminate its results.
 I will do my best to provide timely review of your research.
 - My primary role is to (1) help you think clearly about theoretical issues driving your research and (2) successfully bring in grants and to steward our resources so that we all benefit to the maximum extent from our joint efforts.
 I will also make every attempt to help you network into the scientific community, including assistance finding post-doctoral and faculty positions.
 - I am committed to mentoring you, even after you leave my lab.
 I am committed to your education and training while you are in my lab, and to advising and guiding your career development – to the degree you wish—long after you leave.
 I will provide honest letters of evaluation for you when you request them.
-- I am committed to your research projects.
-I will help to plan and direct your projects, set reasonable and attainable goals, and establish a timeline for completion of projects.
+- **I am committed to your research projects.** I will help to plan and direct your projects, set reasonable and attainable goals, and establish a timeline for completion of projects.
 - I will not require you to perform tasks that are unrelated to your professional development.
 - I will lead by example and facilitate your training in complementary skills needed to be a successful scientist, such as oral and written communication skills, lab management, and scientific professionalism.
 I will encourage you to seek opportunities in teaching or outreach, provided these remain manageable in scope.
 - I will encourage you to attend scientific/professional meetings and will make an effort to fund such activities.
 I will not be able to cover all of requests but I will try.